nathangeffen/Cooperation/README.md

 - Implement threads for the game execution code that runs in parallel on multiple cores.

+- The REGISTER_COMPETITOR macro needs to be improved.

+- The implementation details of the Competitor class are too exposed.
+For example the history_ map should be private and exposed through access methods.

 - The GUI works but it needs lots of polishing.

+- The non-Gui code should be packaged as a library.

 ### Acknowledgements